 Hound Town Chronicles

-In this pawsitively delightful new series, the canines of Hound Town and their young human companions go on exciting adventures!
+In this pawsitively delightful series, the canines of Hound Town and their young human companions go on exciting adventures!
 From a daring search-and-rescue mission to a police investigation to a neighborhood exploration, students are sure to be riveted by every charming story.

 Each Hound Town Chronicles fiction title can be paired with a corresponding nonfiction book from our award-winning Dog Heroes series to help students develop and strengthen their reading comprehension skills.